 with a new comment added by a visitor to this site.

-the latest plaques to be posted on this site.
+some of the 1469 plaques on this site.

-...Provincial government's Ontario Heritage Trust plaques and create a page for each on this site.
-Then, beginning in May, 2009, I began adding all the Federal government's Historic Sites and Monuments Board of Canada plaques in Ontario to the site.
+(continued from the top of this page) Then, beginning in May, 2009, I began adding all the Federal government's Historic Sites and Monuments Board of Canada plaques in Ontario to the site.
 The provincial and federal plaques are the only plaques I post on this site.
 Although there are thousands of local ones erected throughout the province, due to time constraints and the fact it's just me running things, I've had to limit myself.